Guide to Federal Records

 About the Guide to Federal Records

 The Web Version of the Guide

 This web version of the Guide to Federal Records in the National Archives of the United States is based on a paper version with the same title compiled by Robert B. Matchette et al in 1995.
 This version incorporates descriptive information about federal records acquired by the National Archives after the 1995 paper edition went to press, and it is regularly updated to reflect new acquisitions of federal records.

 The Strategic Plan of the National Archives and Records Administration provides for the development of an online catalog that will describe 100% of the agency's archival holdings by 2007.

 - The National Archives Catalog is currently available on the NARA web site.
 The National Archives Catalog's coverage of NARA's holdings is significant and particularly in the area of photographic and motion picture holdings, but it is not yet a comprehensive resource.

 - For the time being, comprehensive coverage of NARA's holdings of federal records, i.e., records that originated in the executive, judicial, and legislative branches of the federal government, is provided - at a very high level - by this web version of the Guide to Federal Records in the National Archives of the United States.

 - The guide provides a general overview of NARA's holdings of federal records at the record group level, and is intended to assist researchers in identifying which record groups may have material relevant to their research topics.
-Many records only briefly identified in the Guide are more fully described in the Online Catalog and researchers are encouraged to consult these online resources in tandem.
+Many records only briefly identified in the Guide are more fully described in the National Archives Catalog and researchers are encouraged to consult these online resources in tandem.

 - Information on the Record Group Concept.